lucylai96/lucylai96.github.io/blog/profapps.md

 -----
 ## Introduction
 ### What are teaching track positions?
 There are a wide variety of teaching-focused roles that vary in their (1) job security (2) pay and (3) teaching load (or expected time distribution of teaching, research, and service).
 These roles typically come under the following titles: "lecturer," "teaching professor," "professor of instruction," or even "clinical professor" (I know, confusing).
-As Ashley mentioned in her article, even jobs with the same title can vary in their degree of job security, pay, and teaching load, so it's very important to read the job description and even talk to people currently in the role at the school to uncover how the particular role treats the three key elements that I listed up front.
+As Ashley mentioned in her article, even jobs with the same title can vary in their degree of job security, pay, and teaching load, so it's very important to read the job description and even talk to people currently in the role at the school to uncover how that particular job treats the three key elements that I listed up front.
 Knowing this, I will instead discuss what to look for when it comes to these three main elements of a teaching-focused faculty position.
+But before I talk about that, I think it's important to h

 #### Job security
+Historically, universities have relied on professors to do research and teaching

 Here, I’ll use “teaching professor” to describe jobs that include a significant amount of college teaching and a potential for job security.